bridge-core/bridge-core.github.io/content/docs/editor-docs/getting-started/index.md

 ### Go to definition

-bridge. includes "Go To Definition" data to allow you quickly jump between files.
+bridge. includes "Go To Definition" data to allow you quickly jump between files where there is related data.

 For example:

 ![Go To Definition](./getting-started-13.png)

-Here, the client entity file with the matching identifier has been found.
+Here, the entity behavior file with a matching identifier to the spawn rule has been found.

 ### Custom Syntax